openTdataCH/OJP-Showcase/apps/siri-et-check-sloids/README.md

 </EstimatedCall>
 ```

-- group the affected StopPointRef based on the DIDOK number
+- group the affected StopPointRef based
+  - on the DIDOK number
+  - agencies affected
-- group the affected SIRI-ET messages by business organisation
+  - agency lines affected
-- sort the agency groups showing on top the agency with most number of affected messages
+- sort the stops by showing the most agency affected agencies then number of affected journeys DESC

 ## Figures